LesterGallagher/LesterGallagher.github.io/_posts/2018-08-11-public-toilets-amsterdam.markdown

   amsterdam.
 description: Interactive chart showing public toilets in the city centre of amsterdam.
   The chart also shows your current location for easy navigation.

 ---
 Interactive chart showing public toilets in the city centre of amsterdam.
 The chart also shows your current location for easy navigation.
-This app also loads in a small offline map (only about ~4.3MB), so you don't have to worry about your internet connection when you install this app on your device.
+This app also loads in a small offline map (only about \~4.3MB), so you don't have to worry about your internet connection when you install this app on your device.

+{% include adsense.html %}

 {% include app-portal.html %}